Praecereus saxicola: Description

-Praecereus saxicola grows shrubby with sparsely to well branched, upright to spreading, bluegreen stems of 1.5 to 3 centimeters in diameter.
+Praecereus saxicola grows shrubby with sparsely to well branched, upright to spreading, blue green stems of 1.5 to 3 centimeters in diameter.
 There are 6 to 9 ribs available.
-The 1 to needle-like middle spines are up to 1.5 inches long.
+The 1 to 5 needle-like middle spines are up to 1.5 inches long.
 The 6 to 9 needles are white and have a black tip.
 They are 2 to 6 millimeters long.

 The greenish-white flowers are up to 12 centimeters long.
 The fruits have diameters of up to 3 centimeters.

+Distribution

+Praecereus saxicola is widespread in southwestern Brazil and northeastern Argentina at altitudes of 300 to 900 meters.

+Taxonomy

+The first description as Cereus saxicola was published in 1893 by Thomas Morong.
+The specific epithet saxicola is derived from the Latin words saxum for 'rock' and -cola for '-dwelling' and refers to the rocky habitat of the species.
+Nigel Paul Taylor placed the species in the genus Praecereus in 1997.
+Taxonomic synonyms include Cereus cavendishii Monv.
+(1839) and Cereus rhodoleucanthus K.Schum.
+(1899).